huntdatacenter/docs/docs/troubleshooting/connection.md

 ### Deactivated account

 Inactive accounts are deactivate after about 180 days.
 This will cause your login to fail if you have not visited your lab in such a time frame.
 [Contact us](/contact) for an account reactivation.

+### Update VPN certificate

+You will need to remove your old VPN certificate and passwords before you install a new one.
+On Windows, (1) right click on the OpenVPN icon in the task bar in the lower right corner of your screen and select **`remove passwords`**, and (2) open your file explorer and manually remove the folder with the old OpenVPN configurations.
+It's usually located here: **`C:\Users\<MYUSERNAME>\OpenVPN\config\<folder-with-username-that-you-should-remove>`**.
+Now, right click on the OpenVPN icon once more and "import from file" from the [Connect to the VPN](/getting-started/configure-vpn/#_2-2-setup-the-vpn-profile) section of our Getting guide.

 ## SSH